Member Insurance Program

 Cyber Member Program

-Computer Hardware (Bricking): Cyber policies historically excluded coverage for damaged computer hardware.
+What is bricking?
+Cyber policies historically excluded coverage for damaged computer hardware.
 Bricking refers to a loss of use or functionality of hardware (such as servers) as a result of a hacking event.
 While malicious software may be removed, hardware may still be considered untrustworthy and require replacement.
 This coverage provides for the cost to replace such affected hardware.

 Get a Quote